Interview with Joerg Henrichs of SuperTuxKart

 What is the history of SuperTuxKart?

 Originally the game was known as TuxKart, but after disagreements between developers, some temporary and unfinished work was left as a fork under the name SuperTuxKart.
 I picked up that fork, with the intention of doing some performance improvements on it (which I am professionally interested in).
 Soon I had very many ideas on how this could perhaps become a really great free software game, and so I was hooked.
-We have added a physics engine, replaced the graphics engine to a more modern one, added a story mode, and much more!
+We have added a physics engine, replaced the graphics engine with a more modern one, added a story mode, and much more!

 How is your user community?